 That said, the actual rules which surround sick days in Australia have been miscommunicated over the years, and lines can easily get blurred when everybody in the room thinks they’re a lawyer: another classic Aussie tradition.

-So, what exactly is the go with chucking a sickie?
-The laws are actually very simple.
+What exactly is the go with chucking a sickie?

 If you are a full-time or part-time employee, you are entitled to ten days a year of paid personal/carers leave, which is accrued throughout your time as an employee.
 If you or a family member falls ill, you are able to take time off work without losing any dosh from your pay packet.